oktadev/okta-blog/_source/_posts/2021-02-08-use-okta-like-a-rockstar.md

 As always, if you have any questions please comment below.
 Never miss out on any of our awesome content by following us on [Twitter](https://twitter.com/oktadev) and subscribing to our channel on [YouTube](https://www.youtube.com/c/oktadev)!

-Lastly, I'd like to thank Gabriel Sroka and Karson Kwan for all of their help in writing this blog post.
+Lastly, I'd like to thank Gabriel Sroka for his help in writing this blog post.